HEALTHY BITE | Workplace Wellness – Challenges and Opportunities

 Relationship

 There’s something about the connection with other human beings.
-Well, arguably, it’s what’s made our species, Homo sapiens, the successful species that we are.
+Well, arguably, it’s what’s made our species, Homo sapiens, the successful species we are.
 Our ability to interact, co-regulate and cooperate and do that in person has been a measure of our success as a species.

 The Great Resignation

-Corporate wellness programmes are really window dressings.
+Corporate wellness programmes are window dressings.
 You get a health check-up once a year, you might get free flu vaccines, it might be a massage, you might have a bowl of fruit, and there might be the occasional health talk.
-What Unstress Health is going to be looking at is actually providing an ongoing community engagement.
+What Unstress Health is going to be looking at is providing ongoing community engagement.
 But it’s interesting to reflect on this disengagement that’s going on.

 The Gallup Organisation